close

 Words: 845|Pages: 2|5 min read

 Within Charles Dickens's Great Expectations, Joe Gargery is presented as the epitome of human compassion and kindness, the moral center of the novel.
-He is a strange mixture of wisdom, stupidity and generosity, being the most human of all the characters with his strengths and weaknesses, which the readers grasp by reading between the lines of Pip’s description, Joe’s own actions and his interactions.
-‘Joe’ is a common name, and Dickens’ clever play with nomenclature instantly makes us see Joe as a short, simple and common man.
-Dickens’ has presented Joe as a paradox, ‘a sort of Hercules in strength, and also in weakness’, having a gentle nature that contradicts the toughness the blacksmith requires for his job.
-He is described as physically strong, nevertheless, we are made to see how he suffers through his wife’s physical abuse.
+He is a strange mixture of wisdom, stupidity, and generosity, being the most human of all the characters with his strengths and weaknesses, which the readers grasp by reading between the lines of Pip’s description, Joe’s own actions, and his interactions.
+‘Joe’ is a common name, and Dickens’ clever play with nomenclature instantly makes us see Joe as a short, simple, and common man.
+Dickens has presented Joe as a paradox, ‘a sort of Hercules in strength, and also in weakness’, having a gentle nature that contradicts the toughness the blacksmith requires for his job.
+He is described as physically strong; nevertheless, we are made to see how he suffers through his wife’s physical abuse (Dickens, 1861).

 Joe’s manner of speaking indicates his slow brain and illiteracy, calling epileptic fits ‘purple leptic’ and taking time with his speech.
-His dullness and stupidity is apparent when he keeps talking, stunned by the disappearance of Pip’s bread, staring at him in ‘wonder and consternation’.
-However, the fact that he is aware that Mrs. Joe won’t be happy if he becomes a scholar for fear he might rise, shows that he isn’t dull in all accounts.
+His dullness and stupidity are apparent when he keeps talking, stunned by the disappearance of Pip’s bread, staring at him in ‘wonder and consternation’.
+However, the fact that he is aware that Mrs. Joe won’t be happy if he becomes a scholar for fear he might rise shows that he isn’t dull in all accounts.
 He is aware of Mrs. Joe’s harsh personality, yet calls her a ‘fine figure of a woman’ repeatedly, seeing the positive side of her that chose to raise Pip by hand.
-His statement that ‘it were lonesome then’ and ‘living here alone’ implies that loneliness might have driven him to get married and he seems to have consciously made a decision to tolerate Mrs. Joe rough treatment.
+His statement that ‘it were lonesome then’ and ‘living here alone’ implies that loneliness might have driven him to get married, and he seems to have consciously made a decision to tolerate Mrs. Joe's rough treatment (Smith, 2009).

 Enduring Mrs. Joe’s abusive treatment also indicates how he is a submissive man with no ego or power.
-He loves Pip yet he never stand up for him against Mrs. Joe.
-We take this as cowardice in his part, however, later, when Dickens has Joe tell his own story, we are made to realize and understand what drives Joe.
-He endures as much as he does for he is ‘dead afeerd of not doing what’s right by a woman’, not wanting to hurt Mrs. Joe and not have her ‘drudging and slaving like his mother.
-This shows his sweet temperament, tenderness and the respect he has for women.
+He loves Pip, yet he never stands up for him against Mrs. Joe.
+We take this as cowardice on his part; however, later, when Dickens has Joe tell his own story, we are made to realize and understand what drives Joe.
+He endures as much as he does, for he is ‘dead afeerd of not doing what’s right by a woman’, not wanting to hurt Mrs. Joe and not have her ‘drudging and slaving like his mother.
+This shows his sweet temperament, tenderness, and the respect he has for women.
 Joe is a truly compassionate man, even towards the convict who admits to stealing food from his home.
 Joe says that the convict is ‘welcome to it’ and that ‘we wouldn’t have you starved’ no matter what his crime.
-His attitude towards the memory of his father is rather naïve and blind for even though he ‘hammered’ him, he believes his father ‘were that good in his hart’.
+His attitude towards the memory of his father is rather naïve and blind, for even though he ‘hammered’ him, he believes his father ‘were that good in his hart’.
 Nonetheless, it points out the nobility of his character and forgiveness.
-Joe’s powerlessness and submissiveness is evident in many occasions when he is unable to protect Pip from Mrs. Joe’s beating, only able to ‘quietly’ fence him after he’s been thrown at him, when ‘he had been put upon the kitchen doorstep’, and when he can only offer Pip comfort by giving him gravy, not even chicken.
+Joe’s powerlessness and submissiveness is evident in many occasions when he is unable to protect Pip from Mrs. Joe’s beating, only able to ‘quietly’ fence him after he’s been thrown at him, when ‘he had been put upon the kitchen doorstep’, and when he can only offer Pip comfort by giving him gravy, not even chicken (Taylor, 2018).

 Get a custom paper now from our expert writers.